Plumsail/forms-docs/source/javascript/controls.rst

                 fd.control('SPDataTable0').baseRootFolder = "Folder1"

     *   -   **rootFolder**
         -   Property that specifies current folder for the control.
+Can be changed dynamically.

+            Read more and see examples in :doc:`Root Folder article </how-to/root-folder>`.

         - .. code-block:: javascript